 What was your first week with the firm like?

-What has been your most enjoyable moment so far?
+What has been the highlight of your training contract so far?

 What are you most looking forward to in your future with Shearman & Sterling?

 Paradoxically, the fact that I don't know what to look forward to!
 It's hard to predict which deals you'll be working on in a few weeks time, let alone which department you'll qualify into, or even if you'll go abroad; it's all part of what keeps life interesting.